FFFF-0000h/Tech-Scrolls/README.md

 - **Java**: Java is a class-based, object-oriented programming language that is designed to have as few implementation dependencies as possible.
 It is a general-purpose programming language intended to let application developers write once, run anywhere (WORA), meaning that compiled Java code can run on all platforms that support Java without the need for recompilation.
 Java applications are typically compiled to bytecode that can run on any Java virtual machine (JVM) regardless of the underlying computer architecture.

-- **Java EE**: Java EE stands for Java Enterprise Edition, which was earlier known as J2EE and is currently known as Jakarta EE.
+- **Java EE**: (Java Enterprise Edition), earlier known as J2EE and is currently known as Jakarta EE.
 It is a set of specifications wrapping around Java SE (Standard Edition).
 The Java EE provides a platform for developers with enterprise features such as distributed computing and web services.
 Java EE applications are usually run on reference run times such as microservers or application servers.
 Examples of some contexts where Java EE is used are e-commerce, accounting, banking information systems.

 - **jQuery**: a fast, small, and feature-rich JavaScript library whose purpose is to make it much easier to use JavaScript on your website.